-Customers can enter into derivatives contracts with the Bank.
-The types of derivatives currently offered by the Bank include (i) forward contracts for foreign exchange, securities (equities and bonds) and commodities, (ii) foreign exchange and interest rate swaps and (iii) options for foreign exchange, securities (equities and bonds) and commodities.
-Eligible underlying instruments, limits on exposures and required collateral are determined in accordance with the Bank's risk appetite.
+Derivatives are a part of the Bank's customer product offering.
+The types of derivatives currently offered are forward contracts, swaps and options.
+Eligible underlying market factors are interest rates, foreign exchange rates, equities and commodities.
+Exposure limits, hedging requirements and collateral requirements are determined in accordance with the Bank's risk appetite and monitored by Risk Management on a daily basis.
 The Bank also uses derivatives to reduce market risk on its balance sheet.